Overview of the Scientific Method

 Measures of central tendency are used to describe the typical, average and center of a distribution of scores.
 The is the most frequently occurring score in a distribution.
 The is the midpoint of a distribution of scores.
 The is the average of a distribution of scores.

 Measures of dispersion are also considered descriptive statistics.
 They are used to describe the degree of spread in a set of scores.
 So are all of the scores similar and clustered around the mean or is there a lot of variability in the scores?
 The is a measure of dispersion that measures the distance between the highest and lowest scores in a distribution.
-The standard deviationno post is a more sophisticated measure of dispersion that measures the average distance of scores from the mean.
+The standard deviation is a more sophisticated measure of dispersion that measures the average distance of scores from the mean.
 The is just the standard deviation squared.
 So it also measures the distance of scores from the mean but in a different unit of measure.

 Typically means and standard deviations are computed for experimental research studies in which an independent variable was manipulated to produce two or more groups and a dependent variable was measured quantitatively.
 The means from each experimental group or condition are calculated separately and are compared to see if they differ.